-Reporting to the GCRO are senior and qualified individuals who manage specific areas of risk expertise, amongst which are the Chief Credit Officer, the Market Risk Head, the Consumer Risk Head, and the Head of Group Risk Architecture.
-The risk team includes risk specialists that look after risks in Financial Institutions, Business Banking, Private Bank Risk, Operational Risk and Basel accords.
+Reporting to the GCRO are senior and qualified individuals who manage specific areas of risk expertise, amongst which are the Chief Credit Officer, the Market Risk Head, the Retail Risk Head, and the Head of Group Risk Architecture.
+The risk team includes risk specialists responsible for the management of risks in Retail Banking, Wholesale Banking, Financial Institutions, Business Banking, Private Banking, Operational Risk and the Basel accords.
 Each of these are supported as appropriate by individuals and systems.
 The responsibilities of the RMG extend across all the business units of the bank in all of the geographies in which the bank operates.

-The "Asset Recovery Management Unit" formed in 2010, has continued its function during the course of 2012 with a strengthened team of recovery specialists with considerable experience and a proven track record.
+The "Asset Recovery Management Unit" formed in 2010, has continued its function during the course of 2013 with a strengthened team of recovery specialists with considerable experience and a proven track record.
 This is a specialized unit specifically formed to manage corporate and private Bank relationships that are impaired and experiencing difficulties in meeting their obligations to the Bank.